Federal Court Issues

 - Supreme Court recusal.
 Calls for recusal have been widespread in the wake of the highly contentious case involving federal health care law.

 - Impeachment & Other Threats.
 Judges who make controversial decisions have been threatened both by liberals and conservatives.

 - Court-stripping Legislation.
 Congress has sought to take certain disputes off the table, by denying courts the jurisdiction to consider specific hot-button issues.

 - Judicial Nominations increasingly are embattled along political lines.

 - Immigration.
 With crushing numbers of cases and inadequate resources, immigration courts have been described as "traffic court volume with Supreme Court consequences."
-Justice at Stake advocates reforms to insure that basic due process is assured to those whose lives may depend on a fair hearing.
+Justice at Stake advocates reforms to ensure that basic due process is assured to those whose lives may depend on a fair hearing.

 - Civil Liberties and National Security.
 The role of courts in protecting individual rights has been undermined.

 - Diversity on the Bench.
 As with state courts, women and minorities remain underrepresented on the federal bench.